Once your website begins to get traffic, you can sign up with one or more advertising platforms to start monetizing your visitors.

 - You can block up to 200 advertisers if you wish to exclude ads from vendors that either compete with your own offers or that have ads that you think will be offensive to your audience

-- Can coexist with other ad networks on your site (e.g. not exclusive)
+- Can coexist with other advertising platforms on your site (e.g. not exclusive)

 - Pays net 21-26.
-So, all the earnings you accrue throughout the month will be paid out to you between the 21st and 26th of the following month.
+So, all the earnings you accrue throughout the month will pay out to you between the 21st and 26th of the following month.

-- Payments can be made through direct deposit where available, check, Western Union cash, wire transfer or Rapida.
+- Payments made through direct deposit (where available,) check, Western Union cash, wire transfer or Rapida.

 Now the Cons...